1.4 · Smoke Test: Run It and Read the Signal

 You have a live page and tracking installed.
 Now you need cold strangers to see it - people with no reason to be polite to you, which rules out friends and your LinkedIn network.
 A stranger who hands over an email address is voting with something real; a friend saying “sounds great” is voting with kindness.

-Pick your ad channel based on who your hypothesis names in the [customer] blank.
+Choose based on who your hypothesis names in the [CUSTOMER] blank.
 The dollar ranges below are CPC (cost-per-click - what one ad click costs you):

 - Selling to individual people → Meta Ads ($0.70-$1.90 CPC).
 Best when the product is visual and the audience is broad.